cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 .. warning::

-  calling ``nextflow clean -f`` without *sessionid*, or *run name* will only remove temporary files from the last nextflow run, whitout removing files from other previous sessions.
+  calling ``nextflow clean -f`` without *sessionid*, or *run name* will only remove temporary files from the last nextflow run, without removing files from other previous sessions.
   If you want to remove **ALL** your nextflow cache directories with a single command, you can do::